Kitchen Renovations Mornington Peninsula: Costs & Timelines

 Planning Tips

-Set a realistic budget with a 10 to 15 per cent contingency.
+Set a realistic budget with a 10 to 15% contingency.
 Even meticulously planned renovations can uncover surprises during demolition, particularly in older Peninsula homes.

 Finalise all design decisions before construction starts.
 Changing your mind about benchtops or finishes mid-build leads to delays and extra costs.
 Take the time during planning to get it right.